offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

     5'                      DESIRED                     3'          5'                     UNDESIRED                    3'
    ```

-   The number of breakpoint_GRs and adjacencies_GR always equals to one less than the number of synteny blocks.
+   The number of breakpoint_GRs and adjacencies_GR always equals one less than the number of synteny blocks.

    ```{svgbob}
    * "1 + 2 =  4 - 1"